I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 If you are curious about the different bugs lurking in your garden, I recommend the book “Good Bug, Bad Bug”.
 It identifies common pests and beneficial insects in your garden.
 It also provides great recommendations for organically controlling the pests listed in the book.

 Once your garden is producing blooms, it’s time to start cutting and arranging your flowers!
 At first, it may seem hard to cut your beautiful blooming plants, but remember this is a cutting garden.
 The more you cut, the more blooms you will have!
+For flower arranging tips check out How to Create A Perfectly Undone Floral Arrangement!

 Make sure you cut your flowers either in the early morning or late evening to prevent wilting.
 Be sure to use a clean, sharp pair of garden shears.
 Take a clean bucket of water into the garden with you as well so you can immediately put your stems in water.
 Be sure to cut deep to encourage longer stems and strip the leaves so that only the stem is touching the water.